Let's learn peacemaking together

 How can we protect the degree of comfort you have working with another member in a VECTOR team?
 Let’s create a common structure for raising issues and handling them.

 Please send me what you think about adopting a “4-stage peer-based conflict mechanism” and adapting it as we use it.
-Details about the mechanism follow.
+A form follows below for your convenience after the details about the mechanism follow.

 Conflict Mechanism - a better way to hold each other to account